 - Bankruptcy: If you’ve filled for Bankruptcy in the last seven years you may have to provide Bankruptcy documentation to the underwriter.

 - Tax Lien: If you have a payment plan with the IRS set up you’ll have to show the the documentation from the IRS that explains the payment plan.

 Staying On Top Of Current Mortgage Rates:

 Knowing where the market it is with respect to mortgage rates is one of the most important aspects of home buying.
 Make sure you stay up-to-date with current mortgage rates and ask your Loan Officer to share his/her advice on which way the market is moving.
 Word of advice: When it comes to buying a home it’s important not to wait too long to lock in your rate/terms.

 JB Mortgage Capital, Inc.:

 We offer industry low mortgage rates, personal one-on-one service and fast closings.
+From the beginning we will clearly share with you the documents you need to buy a home in California.
 If you are looking to purchase a home please be sure to contact us for a no-cost/no-obligation quote.
 We offer a wide variety of loan programs to meet your needs.
 We offer loan programs for first time home buyers all the way to the seasoned investor who owns multiple properties.
 You can contact Loan Officer Kevin O’Connor directly at 1-800-550-5538.